Where and How to Contribute to Kali

 Example of a tool upgrade request:

 Packaging is the core of Kali.
 Packages are what helps tools to be so easy to install, and insures they are up-to-date with no bugs.
-Debian packaging is a complicated thing that takes a while to learn, but if you are willing to do so can help quite a bit to know.
+Debian packaging is a time consuming but rewarding process.
+Once you learn how to do it, there are plenty of opportunities to exercise the skill set.
+Another important skill to have when packaging is knowledge of the programming language a tool is made in.
+Most tools are written in Python, C/C++, Perl, Ruby, Go or Rust.

 Upstream Package Updates